 Ready to help entrepreneurs and businesses get organized?
 Becoming a virtual assistant is a role that does just that.
 This is one of those remote jobs that helps alleviate some of the pressures on others by taking on simple but time-consuming tasks.

 A virtual assistant may perform customer service duties or fulfill orders for online stores.
 They might also make small updates and changes to websites, or handle calendars.
-To be a virtual assistant, you need to be responsible, organized and have excellent communication skills.
+To be a virtual assistant, you need to be responsible and organized and have excellent communication skills.

-While some remote personal shopper roles are full-time positions, others may be part-time, or weekend or evening work.
+While some remote personal shopper roles are full-time positions, others may be part-time or weekend or evening work.
 This makes it easy to work around other commitments you may have.

-If you’re considering part-time remote jobs and have fantastic attention to detail and listening skills, add transcriber to your list.
+If you’re considering part-time remote jobs and have fantastic attention to detail and listening skills, add the transcriber position to your list.

-FlexJobs covers remote jobs, work from home gigs, and all manner of flexible work.
+FlexJobs covers remote jobs, work-from-home gigs, and all manner of flexible work.